JuliaGraphics/Luxor.jl/docs/src/tutorial.md

 A useful feature of Luxor is that you can use shapes as a clipping mask.
 Graphics can be hidden when they stray outside the boundaries of the mask.

-In this example, the egg (assuming you're still in the same session in which you've defined the `egg()` function) isn't drawn, but is defined to be act as a clipping mask.
+In this example, the egg (assuming you're still in the same Julia session in which you've defined the `egg()` function) isn't drawn, but is defined to act as a clipping mask.
 Every graphic shape that you draw now is clipped where it crosses the mask.
 This is specified by the `:clip` action which is passed to the `doaction()` function at the end of the `egg()`.

-Here, the graphics are provided by the `ngon()` function, which draws regular polygons.
+Here, the graphics are provided by the `ngon()` function, which draws regular `n`-sided polygons.

 ```julia
 using Luxor, Colors